Alleviating the $H_0$ tension in Rastall gravity: Numerical results

-Table~\ref{tab:AIC_BIC_comparison_closed} presents a comparative assessment of model selection criteria, including the AIC and BIC, for the closed R-$\Lambda$CDM model.
-These criteria quantify the balance between model accuracy and complexity.
+Table~\ref{tab:AIC_BIC_comparison_closed} presents a comparative assessment of the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC) for the closed R-$\Lambda$CDM and standard closed $\Lambda$CDM models.
+The differences are defined as $\Delta$AIC$=\mathrm{AIC}_{\rm R}-\mathrm{AIC}_{\Lambda}$ and similarly for $\Delta$BIC.